-How to apply for the ECTEG courses materials?
+How to apply for ECTEG course materials

 One of the following organisations, which plans to organise one or more training session(s) restricted for attendees from Law Enforcement, based, fully or partially, on ECTEG materials: